Dodgers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Aaron Judge and Mookie Betts will look to continue their recent offensive production when the New York Yankees and Los Angeles Dodgers take the field at Dodger Stadium on Saturday, at 7:15 PM ET.
+The New York Yankees and Aaron Judge take the field in the final game of a three-game series against J.D.
+Martinez and the Los Angeles Dodgers, on Sunday at Dodger Stadium.

-The favored Yankees have -125 moneyline odds against the underdog Dodgers, who are listed at +105.
-The game's over/under has been set at 9 runs.
+The favored Dodgers have -155 moneyline odds to win against the underdog Yankees, who are listed at +125.
+Los Angeles is a 1.5-run favorite (at +125 odds).
+The matchup's total is set at 9 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.